-Can I submit assignments and take exams on my End Date for my ELI online learning course?
+Can I submit assignments and take exams on my End Date for my NOVA Online learning course?

 If the testing center of your choice is open, you make take exams on your End Date.
 Plan to take your exam early as there may be a line at the testing center.
 Mailed assignments postmarked by the End Date will be accepted, but it’s also recommended that you email your instructor that an assignment has been mailed.

 Where can I find my final course grade?

 If your instructor has assigned a final grade, you can find out your grade by calling (703) 323-3770, option 2-Grades or by logging into NOVAConnect.

 If your instructor has not assigned a final grade, your grade will not be posted on NOVAConnect.
 Contact the instructor to check the status of your final grade.
 If you still require help locating your grade, contact the NOVA Online Hotline at (703) 323-3347 or (888) 435-6822.

 You can contact your instructor to make an appointment.
 Course syllabi provide your course instructor's office hours and contact information through email, voice mail, or telephone.

 How do I contact my instructor?